 Our success stories

-We have been awarding pump priming grants to colleagues across the University since 2017.
-You can find out more about these projects here.
+We have been awarding pump priming grants to colleagues across the University since 2017 and these grants have generated some excellent research.

 Toward an integrated approach for salt intrusion and salinization management in soil and aquifers for sustainable agriculture

 Dr Nima Shokri, School of Chemical Engineering & Analytical Science

 River deltas are among the most fertile areas on the planet, and support much of the world's fisheries, and agriculture.
 Salt intrusion and soil salinization have been causing land degradation and compromising food production in many deltas worldwide.
 Numerical models at the scale of river deltas have been used to reproduce salt distribution in these environments but they neglect processes occurring at the pore-scale and how features such as soil characteristics and water content dynamics influence salt intrusion and salinization at the large-scale.

 This project aims at developing the tools for coupling of the large-scale frameworks used by ocean scientists with the pore-scale and physically-based models utilized by soil physicists and chemical engineers.
 Research outputs will help to inform local communities in deltas region about sustainable levels of groundwater extraction and the risk for food production under different land uses and climate scenarios.